Skip to content

 Optimizer#

-By default, Woke leaves the enabled option unset, which leaves the decision to the compiler.
+Wake allows setting all optimizer options supported by the Solidity compiler (see the Solidity documentation).
+By default, Wake leaves the enabled option unset, which leaves the decision to the compiler.
 It can be enabled by setting the option to true:

 [compiler.solc.optimizer]